aionnetwork/aion-docs/developers/basics/glossary.md

 ---
 title: Aion Glossary
-description: A collection of various terminology used throughout the Aion docs site.
+description: A collection of various terminology used throughout the Aion docs and Community.
 draft: true
 ---